-Cambridge is regarded by many as a bicyclefriendly city, and for good reason.
-The City through HubWay, just to name a few.
+Cambridge is regarded by many as a bicycle-friendly city, and for good reason.
+The City encourages bicycling in many ways - by installing bike racks, painting bike lanes on streets, and promoting bike sharing through HubWay, just to name a few.
 City environmental and transportation planners reason that, since bicycling reduces traffic congestion, lowers tailpipe emissions, and encourages exercise, it is the green way to travel.